ceph/ceph/doc/install/upgrading-ceph.rst

 .. important:: If your cluster already has an ``auth supported`` option defined in the configuration file, no changes are necessary.

-See `Ceph Authentication - Backward Compatibility`_ for details.
+See `User Management - Backward Compatibility`_ for details.

 Monitor On-wire Protocol